manossaratsis/manossaratsis.com/content/bio/index.md

 ![profile-pic](/img/profile-pic.jpg){: .profile-pic}

-## About Me
+## Overview
-I am a software engineer and architect with a passion for cities, electrification, and thoughtful design.
-I have years of experience designing and developing software products that enable data-driven climate decisions for buildings and cities.
+I am an architect and software engineer with a passion for cities, great software products, and thoughtful design.
+I have years of experience designing and developing software that enables data-driven climate decisions for buildings and cities.
 I am currently the Co-Founder and Head of Product at [Station A](https://stationa.com), where I have helped build the core patented technology, scale the software platform, expand the user network, and grow both the SaaS and Marketplace side of the business.
 I received a Master of Science in Urbanism and Building Technology from MIT while conducting research at the [Sustainable Design Lab](https://web.mit.edu/sustainabledesignlab/).
 I have published numerous papers on energy modeling and its implications for urban planning and real estate development.

 ## Experience